 - They do not need to implement software patches for vulnerabilities from different vendors

-- With two vendors SecOps teams are challenged to correlate network and security events
+- With separate vendor products SecOps teams are challenged to correlate network and security events

 - Breach response is delayed with multiple systems and consoles

-- Threat intelligence from multiple vendors is inconsistent and disjoined
+- Threat intelligence from multiple vendors is inconsistent and disjointed

 - Investigations are faster and more accurate without the need to correlate events from two vendors

-- 2 different vendors do not have the same view of users and they may need to reauthenticate at the SSE gateway
+- Two different vendors do not have the same view of users and they may need to reauthenticate at the SSE gateway

 - SSE gateways configured to identify users by IP address may not have up to date assignments to map their security policies